otto-de/api-guidelines/content/guidelines/040_EVENT-GUIDELINES/020_Format/030_Test-extension/010_may-use-test-extension.md

 - [](@guidelines/r200022)
 - [](@guidelines/r200023)
-- [Former specification of the test header](https://confluence.otto.de/x/pwZxE) (replaced by this rule)
+- [Former specification of the test header (internal link)](https://confluence.otto.de/x/pwZxE) that was replaced by this rule